deckameron/Ti.Android.Geofence/documentation/index.md

 If you want to execute a javascript code whenever the ENTERED, EXIT or DWELL events get fired.
 This is how:

-#### 1 ) Create a file name myService.js and right your backgroundService code.
+#### 1 ) Create a file name myService.js and write your backgroundService code.
 Place it in Resources folder.
 ```javascript
 //EXAMPLE
 Ti.API.info('IT WORKED!
 It is a service');